codebyalaa/codebyalaa/README.md

 - 👀 I’m interested in in maximizing workforce efficiency, and creating business value.
 - 🌱 I’m currently learning AI and ML from UT Austin
 - I have completed my MS in Biomedical Engineering and BS in Biotechnology
-- 💞️ I’m looking to collaborate on AI, medical devices, IOS Apps, and websites.
+- 💞️ I’m looking to collaborate on AI models, ML models, IOS Apps, and Predictions.
 - 📫 How to reach me by email send2alaa@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like dancing, and R&B